empa-scientific-it/how-to-git/tutorial.md

 ### Manage access to the repository

-To start let's make it clear that the repository can belong to one person or to a group of people that is called an organization.
-The fact that repository can be private or public already influences some aspects of repository's access management, as discussed in the [Public vs Private repositories](#public-vs-private-repositories) section, so we will not repeat it here.
+The fact that repository can be private or public already influences the basic aspects of repository's access management, as discussed in the [Public vs Private repositories](#public-vs-private-repositories) section, so we will not repeat it here.
+However, there are more advanced features that allow you to manage access to the repository in more detail.

+A GitHub repository can belong either to an individual user or to a GitHub organization (a group of users):
+    - If the repository belongs to an individual, that user is the owner and has full administrative control.
+    - If the repository belongs to an organization, then the organization owners are the admins of all repositories within the organization.

 ### Report problems and give suggestions